This article introduces typical university accommodation options available and provides some tips for making the right choice for you.

-For applicants to The University of Sheffield, there is lots more information on our accomodation webiste.
-You can view virtual tours of the accomodation.
+For applicants to The University of Sheffield, there is lots more information on our accommodation website.
+You can view virtual tours of the accommodation.
 There is also a lot of information on the ‘Literature Library‘ page.
 If you have any questions about University accommodation or would like to discuss your requirements in more detail, contact ACS.

 Accommodation is allocated following acceptance on an academic place of study and the course confirming the student has met the required conditions of study.
 Allocation of accommodation is not made based on application date.